Witnessing death: AP reporters describe problem executions

 A corrections office gave Smith a consciousness test by brushing his eyelashes and then pinching his left arm.
 During the test, Smith moved his arm.
 After Smith began to settle, a second consciousness test was given, and he appeared to move his right arm slightly after the second test.

-The meaning of those movements has been disputed by Smith’s lawyers, who argued that he was never filly anesthetized.
+The meaning of those movements has been disputed.
+Smith’s lawyers argued it showed he was never fully anesthetized.
 The state Department of Corrections said protocol was followed and there was no outward sign of suffering.

 Alabama’s next execution is scheduled for May.